Netflix finally takes on Cannes... with an Adam Sandler movie

 Finally, Netflix's ultimate stamp of approval.

-Two Netflix Original movies will be debuting at the 2017 Cannes Film Festival, which has previously snubbed the subscription giant.
+Two Netflix Original movies will be debuting at the 2017 Cannes Film Festival, it was announced last week, which has previously snubbed the subscription giant.

 Those movies are "The Meyerowitz Stories", starring Adam Sandler and Ben Stiller as brothers; and "Okja," the latest from acclaimed South Korean "Snowpiercer" director Bong Joon-ho, starring Tilda Swinton and Jake Gyllenhaal (not as brothers).